-Then you have to consider the cost of creating the content.
-Beautiful content sells your brand to influencers.
+Then, you have to consider the cost of creating the content.
+Beautiful and engaging content sells your brand to influencers.
 An influencer may not want to work with you if they don’t feel the production value aligns with theirs.
 Think about your goals and be realistic about what you can achieve with your resources.
 Adjust accordingly.

 Ensure Creative Freedom

 Even though you pay for an influencer, the relationship is still collaborative.
 You don’t have to do everything they ask, but you do have to include them in the content process.
 They will be the spokesperson, so their creative input is helpful anyway.
-It’s just about managing expectations so that when the final product is made everyone feels like they were heard.
+It’s just about managing expectations so that when the final product is made, everyone feels like they are heard.

 Set Goals & KPIs

-It’s impossible to run marketing campaigns without understanding the reason behind it all.
+It’s impossible to run influencer marketing efforts and campaigns without understanding the reason behind it all.
 You need to define a clear goal.
 Is the goal to increase your revenue?
 Your reputation?
 Registrations for events?
 Your answer defines your influencer marketing plan.

 Make the goal of the business measurable.
-Even if your goal is brand awareness, try creating some kind of measurable goals like a contest, landing page hits, emails, or a hashtag campaign.
+Even if your goal is brand awareness, try creating some measurable goals like a contest, landing page hits, emails, or a hashtag campaign.

 Influencer marketing is not the time to be boring.
 Showcase your most creative ideas.
 Let your personality shine.
-You don’t have to create a new template, you just have to approach proven templates creatively.
+You don’t have to create a new template; you have to approach proven templates creatively.